 The administration is headed by the Municipal Manager, Mr. Yawa.
-The top management consists of four Section 56 Managers, two males and two females who report directly to the Municipal Manager, Mr. Yawa.
-All Section 56 Managers apart from the CFO have been appointed and will sign their annual Performance Agreements aligned to the IDP, budget and SDBIP by 30 July 2018.
+The top management posts are currently vacant but consist of four Section 56 Managers who report directly to the Municipal Manager, Mr. Yawa.
+All Section 56 Managers apart from the CFO are in the process of being appointed and will sign their annual Performance Agreements aligned to the IDP, budget and SDBIP by 30 July 2019.